 Morbid curiosity aside, theres a strong case for wanting to know your life expectancy.
 Estimating how long youll live can help you make better financial decisions, especially when it comes to life insurance, social security, annuities, and pensions.
 Factors affecting life expectancy range from health and lifestyle choices to family medical history and genetics.
 Answering these five questions will give you a sense of how long youre likely to live.

-- How many days a week do you exercise?
 The American Academy of Family Physicians recommends 30-60 minutes of aerobic, strength and flexibility training at least four days a week.
-Combine that with a healthy diet thats low on fat, high in lean protein, and replete with green vegetables, and youll significantly improve your chances of living a long, healthy life.
+Combine that with a healthy diet thats low in fat, high in lean protein, and replete with green vegetables, and youll significantly improve your chances of living a long, healthy life.
 Exercise doesnt just mean going to a gym, however.
 At a brisk pace, a half hour of walking and stretching can do wonders for your body.

 While no exact number can be calculated by answering these questions, your responses can provide a pretty good idea of how long youre likely to live.
 Barring a fatal accident, most people who eat well, get plenty of exercise and sleep, have an active social life, and maintain a healthy work-life balance can expect to live a long life.
 Meanwhile, those who smoke and drink excessively, eat poorly, and are prone to depression and inactivity are less likely to make it into their 80s or 90s.
 To get a better sense of your life expectancy, share your answers with your general practitioner or another medical professional.